Andrew900460/llvm-mos-Game-Utilities/README.md

 # Note To Any Current Cloners
 I reccomend grabbing what you want from this repo, rather than trying to use it all and directly depend on this repo.
-But I would appreciate if you starred and cloned the repo to get updates.
+But I would appreciate it if you starred and cloned the repo to get updates.
 HPP files may move around a lot, names may change.
 In general, there will probably be breaking changes.
 But do come back here when I update the repo to see what all i added.

 I think a lot of the files need to be put into their own folder (probably called "nes-game-utils" or somthing)